awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-video-subtitling-service/README.md

-# 💬 Building a Video Subtitling Service
+# 💬 Building a Video Subtitle Service

-> 👉 This example showcases how to build a multi-lingual automatic video subtitling service using Project Lakechain. _Please note that this is only an example of what can be built using Project Lakechain, and not a production-ready application._
+> 👉 This example showcases how to build a multi-lingual automatic video subtitle service using Project Lakechain. _Please note that this is only an example of what can be built using Project Lakechain, and not a production-ready application._

 ## :dna: Pipeline